 How Does NLog Compare To Loupe

 NLog is a very nice logging framework, but analyzing logs in text editors like Notepad is tedious at best.
-Loupe integrates with NLog and has a free log viewer that streamlines log analysis.
+Loupe integrates with NLog, and has a free log viewer built to streamline troubleshooting while providing deeper log analysis.

 What is NLog?

-NLog is an open source logging framework initially developed for .NET Framework intended as a more modern replacement for Log4Net, which was largely ported from Log4j early in the history of .NET.
+NLog is an open source logging framework initially developed for .NET Framework.
+It was built as a more modern replacement for Log4Net, which was largely ported from Log4j early in the history of .NET.
 NLog provided a better configuration experience, richer log data, and other enhancements enabling advanced log capture scenarios that weren’t possible with Log4Net.
-It’s also lightweight and fast, with minimal dependencies.

 What is Loupe?